shanep-cs2/lesson14/README.md

 ## Task 3 - Input output Testing

-The file **App.java** is given to you completed.
+The file **App.java** is given to you to complete.
 You can now run input output testing with real data on your newly created classes.
+You will need to read in input from the terminal, create new **MyCourse** objects and then add them to an ArrayList.
+Once you have read in all the courses you will call Collections.sort on your list and then output them to the command line using the toString() method on your class (you will need to override toString in MyCourse).

 ### Example run